Jakub Szela

+Life

 He represented his village in an extended conflict with its unjust lord and was arrested and lashed several times.
 During the 1846 rebellion, instigated by Vienna, Szela became the leader of the Galician peasants, destroyed a number of manors, and killed, among others, the family of his lord, though he is reported to have saved the children.
 Szela tried to organize an all-Galician peasant uprising, with the main slogan of corvee refusal.
 The rebellious villages were pacified by the Austrian Army.
 After pacification of the rebellious villages by the Austrian Army, Szela was briefly arrested, and then resettled to Bukovina, where he was given a land grant by the Austrian government.
 He is also said to have received a medal from the Austrian government, an event reported as fact by Magosci et al. but played down as only a "Polish rumor" by Wolff.

+In popular culture

 Szela was portrayed sympathetically by Marie von Ebner-Eschenbach, a Czech-born Austrian writer who had serfs before 1848, in her short story “Jakob Szela” in Dorf- und Schlossgeschichten (1883).
 The massacre of the gentry in 1846 was the historical memory that haunted Stanisław Wyspiański's play The Wedding.
 He was also featured in a recent Monika Strzępka and Paweł Demirski’s play “In the Name of Jakub S.”.